Integrable Floquet Time Crystals in One Dimension: Introduction

-Conceptually, the approach illustrates that \emph{short-range} extensions, rather than truly long-range algebraic tails, suffice for stabilization in a clean, translationally invariant setting.
+Conceptually, the approach illustrates that \emph{NNN} extensions, rather than truly long-range algebraic tails, suffice for stabilization in a clean, translationally invariant setting.
 The added NNN (or three-spin Jordan–Wigner–generated) structures supply just enough dispersion engineering to ensure (i) controllable quasienergy gap opening at resonance, (ii) momentum-selective mode pinning (a $\pi$-mode analog) and (iii) suppression of multimode dephasing by reducing accidental degeneracies.
-Thus, integrability is leveraged not only as an analytical simplifier but also as an active stabilizing mechanism for Floquet subharmonics, offering a disorder-free counterpart to MBL- or prethermality-based stabilization routes.
+Thus, integrability is leveraged not only as an analytical simplifyer but also as an active stabilizing mechanism for Floquet subharmonics, offering a disorder-free counterpart to MBL- or prethermality-based stabilization routes.
 We therefore position this work at the intersection of: (1) the ongoing program of disorder-free or clean DTC realization, (2) the exploitation of strong / almost strong mode physics in integrable and Floquet-integrable spin and fermionic chains, and (3) dimensional reduction strategies that retain controllable resilience of subharmonic order without invoking long-range interactions or open-system engineering.
-The resulting phase diagram, which contains robust, fragile, and spin-liquid-like dynamical regimes, provides a unified framework to test how integrability shapes temporal symmetry breaking, quasienergy topology, and finite-size scaling of melting times.
+The resulting phase diagram, which contains robust DTC and Floquet Paramagnet (FPM) regimes, provides a unified framework for testing how integrability shapes temporal symmetry breaking, quasienergy topology, and finite-size scaling of melting times.